These strawberry cupcakes are packed with real strawberry flavour in every bite, thanks to one simple trick.

 Jump to:

-- Butter - Use unsalted butter and make sure it is at room temperature before beginning to bake.
+- Butter - Use unsalted butter for both the cupcakes and the buttercream.
+Make sure it is fully at room temperature.

 - Milk - It's best to use whole milk in baking, but other kinds of milk will still do the job.

-- Condensed Milk - If you want to make the strawberry Russian buttercream, you'll need some sweetened condensed milk.
-Make sure it's condensed milk and not evaporated milk - the cans look similar!
+- Sweetened Condensed Milk - This is what makes the Russian buttercream so silky - make sure to use condensed milk and not evaporated milk - the cans look similar!

 Make the Strawberry Puree